-I want to buy Raspberry Pi 3 cheaply
+I want to buy a Raspberry Pi 3 cheaply

 Hello.

-A while ago, the third generation of Raspberry PI was released.
-It
+This happened a little while ago, but the third generation of the Raspberry Pi was released.

-was a hot topic in Japan, but it has been in short supply and difficult to get hold of.
+It generated a lot of buzz in Japan, but it remained in short supply domestically, making it difficult to get hold of.

 Suddenly remembering, I looked at a few websites to see if I could buy it, but all of them were priced at over 5,000 yen, and I was left wondering, "Isn't it $35?"